comexio/design-system/README.md

 # Design System Logcomex

-The Logcomex design system is an extension of some [Vuetify](https://vuetifyjs.com/) components to create a new pattern based on the company specific needs.
+The Logcomex design system - Ayla is an extension of some [Vuetify](https://vuetifyjs.com/) components to create a new pattern based on the company specific needs.
 It is published as a package so anyone can try it.